-The consultant team will coordinate a conference call with each of the 11 small cities to review updated maps and recommended bicycle and pedestrian improvement projects.
-Additionally, on August 2, 2017 FCOG will host an open house from 4:00 -6:00 p.m. for local jurisdiction staff and the public to review the recommended bicycle and pedestrian improvement projects and updated maps.
+The consultant team is currently holding conference calls with each of the 11 small cities, reviewing updated maps and recommended bicycle and pedestrian improvement projects.
+On August 2, 2017 FCOG will host an open house from 4:00 -6:00 p.m. for local jurisdiction staff and the public to review the recommended bicycle and pedestrian improvement projects and updated maps.
 The meeting will be held in an open house format, displaying maps for each city and the county depicting recommended projects.
 All attendees will be invited to submit their comments.

 Local jurisdiction staff will be provided with updated project maps so they may gather additional public input from August 3 - 8, 2017.
-They are encouraged to schedule public meetings and begin publicizing them now in preparation to receive the updated maps.
+They are encouraged to schedule and publicize their public meetings early.
 Neither consultant nor FCOG staff will be present at these local agency public meetings.
+After

-After August 8th each local agency will be asked to send the edited/marked-up maps and any other written agency or public comments to the consultant for review and incorporation into the plan.
+August 8th each local agency will be asked to send the edited/marked-up maps and any other written agency or public comments to the consultant for review and incorporation into the plan.